Mains03/flp_poc/README.md

 exists n :: Nat. add n n =:= 2. n.
 ```

 It sill terminates with `n` set to the value `1` however clearly the way this is reached is not so trivial.
+We can clearly use a similar  to define a division by two function.

 ## Example Programs

-The following program can be used to determine the last element in a list.
+The following program determines the last element in a list.

 ```
 concat :: [a] -> [a] -> [a]